shri-lab-bci/BCI_Simulation/README.md

 rosrun sc_interaction object_tf_br
 ```

-You can see the TF or sensor data by 'roslaunch jackal_viz view_robot.launch'.
+You can see the TF or sensor data by `roslaunch jackal_viz view_robot.launch`.

 ## 4. Detail
 GAZEBO setting